codeforamerica/ohana-api/README.md

 **Other**

 See the Downloads page on postgresql.org for steps to install on other systems: [http://www.postgresql.org/download/](http://www.postgresql.org/download/)

-#### Redis
-**OS X**

-On OS X, the easiest way to install Redis is with Homebrew:

-    brew install redis

-Follow the Homebrew instructions if you want Redis to start automatically every time you restart your computer.
-Otherwise launch Redis manually in a separate Terminal tab or window:

-    redis-server

-[Redis installation instructions using MacPorts](https://github.com/codeforamerica/ohana-api/wiki/Installing-Redis-with-MacPorts-on-OS-X) are available on the wiki.

-**Other**

-See the Download page on Redis.io for steps to install on other systems: [http://redis.io/download](http://redis.io/download)

 ### Clone the app on your local machine: